scoder/acora/README.rst

 * 1.8

+  - Unicode parsing is optimised for Python 3.3 and later
   - no longer recompiles sources when Cython is installed, unless ``--with-cython`` option is passed to setup.py
   - build failed with recent Cython versions